anayahall/are-ps2/README.md

 	git push origin master

-Here *origin* is the default nickname for the remote repo on github.com, and *master* is the name of the main branch we're working on.
-More on branches to come below!
+Here, *origin* is the default nickname for the remote repo on github.com, and *master* is the name of the main branch we're working on.
+More on branches below!

 ### Branch stuff